mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 7 - DevOps using ARM/README.md

 # Goal
 FInally you will automate the creation of the resources the application requires in Azure.
 This is commonly referred to as Infrastructure as Code (IaC).
-To do this youy will be using a Visual Studio Resource Group project.
+To do this you will be using a Visual Studio Resource Group project.
 You will start from an empty resource group template project in Visual Studio and add the needed resources to it.

 # Requirements
 * Azure PowerShell v3.7.0 or later.
 Get it [here](https://github.com/Azure/azure-powershell/releases/tag/v3.7.0-March2017).